livewires/you-win/docs/sheets/04-forever.md

 ---
-title: "04: Forever"
+title: "04: Animation"
 ---

-# Forever
+# Animation

 So far, our program doesn't do anything after it starts.
 Nothing will change, unless we change our program and re-run it!